 The refrigerator requires 12-volt current to operate even if running on LP or 110 volt modes.
-The 12-volt is used to power the circuit board that directs the refrigerator functions.
+The 12-volt current is supplied by the coach batteries and is used to power the circuit board that directs the refrigerator functions.
 When running in a mode such as LP, it means the heat source, by far the largest power requirement; to evaporate the ammonia is being provided by an LP Gas burner.

 WARNING: Most LP gas appliances used in recreational vehicles are vented to the outside of the vehicle.
-When parked close to a gasoline pump, it is possible that gasoline fumes could enter this type of appliance and ignite the burner flame, CAUSING A FIRE OR AN EXPLOSION.
+When parked close to a gasoline pump, it is possible that gasoline fumes could enter this type of appliance and ignite the burner flame, CAUS-ING A FIRE OR AN EXPLOSION.